joysmith/AWS-by-rober_bunch/3. Deploying React-Express Site/notes/README.md

   sudo apt install npm
 ```

-# Getting a project from git to ubuntu server
+# Getting a project from github to ubuntu server

 1. go to this location /var/www